Magento officially ended the Magento 1 support in 2020, which left many Magento store owners at crossroads.

 Method #3: Automated Migration

-Automated Magento Migration is a process of migrating from Magento 1 to Magento 2 using automated tools and software.
+Automated Magento Migration is a process of migrating from Magento 1 to Magento 2 using automated Magento migration tool and software.
 This type of migration typically involves the following steps:

-Automated Magento Migration is the most efficient and quickest way to migrate from Magento 1 to Magento 2, as the automated tools handle most of the technical aspects of the migration, freeing up the business to focus on other important tasks.
+Automated Magento Migration is the most efficient and quickest way to migrate from Magento 1 to Magento 2, as the automated Magento data migration tool handles most of the technical aspects of the migration, freeing up the business to focus on other important tasks.

-However, choosing reliable and tested automated migration tools is important to ensure a successful migration and minimize the risk of data loss or other migration-related issues.
+However, choosing reliable and tested automated Magento migration tool is important to ensure a successful migration and minimize the risk of data loss or other migration-related issues.

 Why Choose Magento 1 Over Magento 2?